 WORK STATIONS

 Space is available at the McGill Steinberg Centre for Simulation and Interactive Learning, for team work in prototype development.
 Please contact Philippe Legault, Operations Manager at the Simulation Centre, to book space for your group: email Philippe.legault@mcgill.ca or call 514-398-3029.
-Students are asked to respect booked times, and are encouraged to book blocks of time according to team schedules.
+Students are asked to respect booked times, and are encouraged to book blocks of time well in advance, according to team schedules.

 EVALUATION PROCEDURE